Jon Jones: Retirement

+MMA coach

+Jones has trained 2020 Olympic gold medalist Gable Steveson since Steveson's transition to mixed martial arts in 2025.
+Steveson decided to pursue MMA after assisting Jones during preparations for his November 2024 UFC heavyweight title defense against Stipe Miocic.

+Jones has also helped train and mentor several other high-profile fighters.
+He worked extensively with Holly Holm prior to her knockout victory over Ronda Rousey at UFC 193, which earned her the UFC Bantamweight Championship.
+He also assisted former UFC Heavyweight Champion Andrei Arlovski in his preparation for UFC 187, which Arlovski won by TKO over Travis Browne.

+Jones previously served as a head coach opposite Chael Sonnen on The Ultimate Fighter: Team Jones vs. Team Sonnen in 2013.
+He later coached on ALF Reality, a Russian reality fighting series, appearing in its second season in 2025 opposite Jorge Masvidal and its third season in 2026 opposite Daniel Cormier.

 Grappling career

 2008 Northeastern Grappler's Challenge

 In January 2008, Jones participated in the Northeastern Grappler's Challenge in Ithaca, New York.
 Jones competed in two matches, both against Doug Fournet, whom Jones submitted both times with a 'Kimura'.

 2016 North American Grappling Association (NAGA) Tournament

 After being called out by some MMA fans at the Europa Games expo in October 2016, Jones decided to take part in the NAGA no-gi grappling tournament, winning both of his matches with guillotines.

 2016 Submission Underground (SUG)

 Jones agreed to headline the Submission Underground 2 main event on December 10, 2016, against Dan Henderson.
 Jones and Henderson had been scheduled to fight in the main event at UFC 151 in 2012, but Henderson suffered an injury during training and was forced to withdraw.

 In the contest, Jones sumbitted Henderson with just over a minute left in regulation time.